Workflow version 1.14.1

 - PDF Approval Editor – (still in development) for adding notes or annotations to an approval report.

 The following description of the structure and functionality of specific areas is based on the Impose Editor.

-- Work Area green – Shows the Artboard(s) as a grey rectangle on a white mounting surface.
-This is where the imposition takes place.
+- Work Area green – Shows the Artboard(s) as a grey rectangle on a white Imposition surface.
+This is where the Imposition takes place.

 - Toolbar cyan – Here you will find all the tools that are available to you in the Workflow.

-- Header yellow – The header is used to select the Impose Mode with an Impose Template and the size of the Artboard.
+- Header yellow – The header is used to select the Impose Mode, the Impose Template and the size of the Artboard.
 In this area the user can also take advantage of the Display dropdown and therein define further options concerning the display of the Imposition.

-- Settings Area magenta – Here all relevant settings for the imposition can be entered here.
+- Settings Area magenta – Here all relevant settings for the Imposition can be entered.

 - File Manager blue – The File Manager allows you to select individual or multiple print items from either Articles, Orders or Production Jobs.